A proposal for a Marine Protected Area in the East Antarctic planning domain

 Objectives of the proposed MPAs

-The proposed areas aim to protect representative areas of open ocean and seabed biodiversity in East Antarctica.
+The proposed East Antarctic MPA aims to protect representative areas of open ocean and seabed biodiversity in East Antarctica.
 It comprises the following areas:

 The MacRobertson area is representative of highly productive coastal and oceanic food webs, where marine mammals and Adélie and Emperor penguins forage during the summer.
 This area also includes a diverse set of seafloor ecosystems on the shelf, slope and seamounts representing the Central Indian Province.
 The size of the area has been determined by Adélie penguin foraging requirements, particularly during the critical breeding period.
 It also encompasses the foraging area of local Emperor penguin colonies.